-The VertuoLine unit can brew much larger cup size when compared to the OriginalLine.
-If you prefer larger, tall drinks the VertuoLine has got you covered, allowing you to brew a full cup of coffee up to 17 ounces in size.
+The VertuoLine unit can brew a much larger cup size when compared to the OriginalLine.
+So if you prefer larger, tall drinks, the VertuoLine has got you covered, allowing you to brew a full cup of coffee up to 17 ounces in size.
 Obviously, smaller cups can also be served too.

 The technology used to brew each cup is completely different between the VertuoLine and the OriginalLine.
 This is probably one of the biggest differences I can see between the two coffee machines.

-As you can imagine, the technology used in the newer VertuoLine coffee machine is more cutting edge in comparison to the Original machines.
+As you can imagine, the technology used in the newer VertuoLine coffee machine is more cutting edge than the original machines.

-With the old system found in the Original units, you could generate up to 19-bar of pressure which puts the machine in the same ballpark as a full-sized espresso machine.
+With the old system found in the Original units, you could generate up to 19-bar of pressure, putting the machine in the same ballpark as a full-sized espresso machine.

-The Centrifusion system used in the newer VertuoLine machines seem to work much faster compared to the older pressure system.
+The Centrifusion system used in the newer VertuoLine machines seems to work much faster than the older pressure system.
 This is mainly due to not having to wait for the steam pressure to build up.
 Instead of using steam pressure, the VertuoLine machines use the pressure resulting from Centrifusion for its extraction.

-But the big problem I find is that the VertuoLine machines simply cannot brew coffee as hot as the older OriginalLine brewers.
-To be honest, the espresso shots also seem to be slightly under extracted – which could be down to less pressure used?
+But the big problem I find is that the VertuoLine machines cannot brew coffee as hot as the older OriginalLine brewers.
+Although, to be honest, the espresso shots also seem to be slightly under-extracted – which could be down to less pressure used?

 Personally, I prefer the 19-bar of pressure found in the OriginalLine system.